 - 7 counties in Mississippi

 - People who lived in Puerto Rico or the U.S. Virgin Islands when the hurricanes hit were also eligible for a special enrollment period if they subsequently moved to a U.S. state (there’s no open enrollment period in the territories).
-Territory residents who move to a U.S. state are also eligible for a special enrollment period due to their permanent move.
-This SEP lasts for 60 days after the move, so depending on when they moved, that may have extended past the December 31 deadline for the hurricane SEP.)
+Territory residents who move to a U.S. state are also eligible for a special enrollment period due to their permanent move, with the SEP lasting for 60 days after the move.

 Regardless of where you live, if you believe that you experienced an exceptional circumstance that prevented you from enrolling during open enrollment, reach out to the exchange as soon as possible to make your case and request a special enrollment period.
 The exchange will consider the circumstances and make a decision about your eligibility for a special enrollment period on a case-by-case basis.